Peter and the Wolf’s Honest Lesson

 Adapted by: K I D S I N C O

-Moral: People will not trust liers, even if they say the truth.
+Moral of the Story: People will not believe liars, even when they tell the truth.

-Thanks for visiting Kidsinco Free Playscripts for Kids!
+Thank you for visiting Kidsinco Free Play Scripts for Kids!